 Equalization Estimator Spreadsheet Screenshots

-Step 1 - Create a new budget and stick to it
+Step 1 - Complete a budget for divorce spreadsheet

 When you separate, you are likely to face a new set of bills as one household income becomes two.
 Work out your new budget as soon as possible with our helpful tools and advice.